Oluf Reed-Olsen: Sabotage and escape

 When World War II reached Norway with a German invasion on 9 April 1940, he started resistance work on the same day.
 On the night between 13 and 14 April he blew up the Lysaker Bridge together with Kåre Moe and Leif Moe.
 This sabotage had national-level repercussions, in that it contributed to the surfacing of the Administrative Council on the next day.
 The Germans soon took control over Norway, and Reed-Olsen and Kåre Moe were sent to photograph and spy on German installations, most importantly at Oslo Airport, Fornebu.
 Reed-Olsen had easier access around town because he had joined the civil firefighting squad of Furulund as a team leader and owned a motorbike.

 They were caught after breaking into a crashed aircraft at Fornebu.
 Although the Germans did not know the nature of their actions, they were apprehended and sent to Oslo.
-However, at Lysaker Bridge the lorry slowed down because of the bridge damage and the two escaped from the lorry, jumped into Lysakerelva, swam further down and eventually careered to their homes.
+At Lysaker Bridge the lorry slowed down because of the bridge damage and the two escaped from the lorry, jumped into Lysakerelva, swam further down and eventually careered to their homes.
 The two fled Norway by boat from Bestumkilen on 2 September.
 Reed-Olsen bought the boat after selling his motorbike.
 They first sailed down the Norwegian coast and picked up a third man Rolf Gabrielsen whom they met in Mandal.
 They finally left for the United Kingdom from Farsund on 14 September.
 According to Reed-Olsen, they had almost reached the Aberdeen district when the wind turned and brought them as far east as Jutland.
 After the wind turned again, they almost reached the Thames, when on 29 September they were picked up by the British destroyer HMS Bedouin.
 After a diversion when the ship had to salvage crashed pilots (one of five was alive), the Norwegians set foot in Edinburgh on 4 October.